Anti-Slavery Convention of American Women: Anti-Slavery Convention of American Women of 1838

 The second Anti-Slavery Convention of American Women took place at Pennsylvania Hall on Tuesday May 15, 1838.
 There were 203 delegates and 73 corresponding members.
 Similar to the previous year, Mary S. Parker of Boston was chosen as president.
 Despite growing opposition to the objective of the group from the general public, the convention still decided to meet and create resolutions.
 One of the most significant campaigns that the group undertook was petitioning to Congress to end slavery.
 The committee also decided to withdraw church support if the churches were pro-slavery and to petition them to adopt anti-slavery principles.
-Finally, they expanded upon their philosophy of nonresistance which was steeped in religion.
+Finally, they expanded upon their philosophy of nonresistance which was steeped in their religious beliefs.
 A committee was organized to formally publish the goals of the group.

 Even though the members of the convention were able to successfully devise up multiple resolutions regarding their anti-slavery activism, they still faced fierce public opposition.
 Mobs of people were deeply upset about the objection of the convention and particularly opposed the racial mixing or miscegenation that occurred.
-There was also an anxiety among racist white people that abolitionists would encourage black people to find employment which would increase competition for jobs.
-These economic and social anxieties culminated in the burning of Pennsylvania Hall by a mob during the 1838 convention.
+During the convention, the president of the Pennsylvania Hall Association suggested that Black women should not attend the remainder of the convention for their safety.
+The women disagreed, and despite the danger they were in, believed that keeping the meeting interracial was more important than the threats.